 They include aides like my colleague Sylvie, who took specialized dementia care training this spring and now helps keep 82-year-old Lucille safe and healthy in her Bronx apartment.

-“I talk to her very nicely and let her know that I am somebody who is always there for her,” says Sylvie.
+“I talk to her very nicely and tell her I am always there for her,” says Sylvie.
 “I know because of my training that what she is saying and doing are not from her heart – that the dementia is making her mind say and do those things.”

-Here are 5 strategies that Sylvie and other hired caregivers have learned, through training and experience.
+Here are five strategies that Sylvie and other hired caregivers have learned through training and experience.
 They can help family members facing the challenges of caring for a loved one with dementia.

 1) Avoid reacting or arguing when faced with verbal outbursts